Fogrexon/fg-toolkit/README.md

 # FunctionGemma Toolkit

 Welcome to the FunctionGemma Toolkit repository.
-This project provides a comprehensive suite of tools for fine-tuning the FunctionGemma model with custom data, converting it to ONNX format, and integrating it into web-based games via a wrapper library.
+This project provides a comprehensive suite of tools for fine-tuning the FunctionGemma model with custom data, converting it to ONNX format, and integrating it into web-based applications via a wrapper library.

 ## Overview

 FunctionGemma is an LLM designed for function calling and tool use.
 This toolkit aims to make it easy to:
 - **Fine-tune**: Use a dedicated web-based tool and Docker-based environment to train FunctionGemma on your own datasets.
 - **Convert**: Automatically convert trained models to ONNX format for efficient browser-based inference.
-- **Integrate**: Utilize a specialized wrapper library (Transformers.js-based) to embed FunctionGemma directly into web games for dynamic NPC interactions, inventory management, or game logic.
+- **Integrate**: Utilize a specialized wrapper library (Transformers.js-based) to embed FunctionGemma directly into web apps for dynamic interactions, tool use, or client-side logic.

 ## Key Features